Alexei Yashin: Playoffs bound

+Yashin began the 1997–98 season with a new linemate, as Alfredsson was a contract holdout.
+Alfredsson was replaced by rookie Marián Hossa and Yashin marked two three-point games to start the season, one on 12 October in a 7–4 loss to the Los Angeles Kings and the other in a 6–2 win over the Toronto Maple Leafs on 22 October.
+On 10 January 1998, he recorded his fourth career hat trick, scoring all of the team's goals in a 3–3 tie with the Colorado Avalanche.
+He recorded three more three-point games the rest of the season, on 5 March against Colorado, 11 March against the Florida Panthers, and the Buffalo Sabres on 11 April.
+Yashin finished the regular season with 33 goals and 72 points in 82 games.

-In 1998, Yashin initially pledged to give $1 million to the National Arts Centre in Ottawa, the Centre's largest ever donation.
+In March 1998, Yashin initially pledged to give $1 million to the National Arts Centre (NAC) in Ottawa, then the NAC's largest ever donation.
 The Senators had earlier collaborated with the NAC to produce the 1998–99 season program titled "Symphony on Ice", which featured Senators head coach Jacques Martin on the front cover wearing a tuxedo and waving a conductor's baton, while NAC music director Pinchas Zukerman was shown in the Senators' locker room with a #00 Senators jersey.
-When the NAC learned that one of the conditions of this donation was for them to pay Yashin's parents $425,000 in consulting fees for "loosely defined" services, they balked and Yashin cancelled the donation.
+When the NAC learned that one of the conditions of this donation was for them to pay Yashin's parents $425,000 in consulting fees for "loosely defined" services, they balked and Yashin cancelled the donation in January 1999.
 The failed arrangement was a public relations disaster for Yashin and his family, and served to further damage Yashin's already strained relationship with the Ottawa public.

+The Senators qualified for the 1998 playoffs, and faced the New Jersey Devils in the first round.
+Yashin scored a key overtime goal that helped the Senators win their first ever playoff series, and along with Alfredsson and goaltender Damian Rhodes, was instrumental in knocking off the first place Devils.
+However, in the second round against the Washington Capitals, Yashin was shut down by Esa Tikkanen, who held him to one goal and two points in the series, as the Senators were eliminated.
+In 11 playoff games, he scored five goals and eight points.